sindhuOsisoft/OCS-Docs/content/add-organize-data/store-data/streams/streams-procedure.md

 1. In the `Add Stream` window, enter the following:

    `Id` &ndash; (Optional) Identifier for referencing the stream.
-If you do not provide an Id, OCS generates a GUID.
+If you do not provide an Id, a GUID is generated.

    `Name` &ndash; (Optional) User-friendly name for the stream.
 If you do not provide a name, it takes the value of the `Id`.